daniel-kurushin/formal-neyron/README.md

 # formal-neyron
 Very simple neuron example for students

-This program is aided to demonstrate basics of neural networking.
+This program is aided to demonstrate basics of neural networking...

 Class Neuron can be "teached" to recognize pattern X with vector D. Inputs are 1/0, output 1/0.